Spivoxity/xml2pmx/README.md

      Strings0.m -- Strings module ported from Wirth Oberon Testbed.m

-This root directory contains C source for a wrapper, invoked as xml2pmx.
-Edit the main program here to implement --help, etc.

-     wrapper.c

-Here also is the bytecode for the program, written as a small collection of array constants.
+This root directory contains the bytecode for the program, written as a small collection of array constants.

      image.c